Local History and Memories

 In 1956, a man fell out of a DC-3 and landed in the cemetery of Zion Baptist Church.
 This is something I’d heard about for so many years while attending elementary school.

-June 13, 1956: The date of this tragic event can be seen on the marker pictured below, and is the exact spot of impact.
+June 13, 1956: The date of this event can be seen on the marker pictured below, and is the exact spot of impact.
 The man’s name was Oran Pruett.

-Without any luck, when we were leaving, but as luck would have it, we met Dennis Wright and his granddaughter riding in a golf cart in the church drive.
+Without any luck, when we were leaving, but as luck would have it, we met Dennis Wright and his granddaughter riding in a golf cart in the church drive, and told us the following.
+He said the church custodian heard the sound of Mr. Pruitt descending from the sky, and also the impact.

 I remember as a kid, being sick in the late 50’s and very early 60’s, visiting Dr. Edwards, who was my great-uncle (my grandmother’s brother.)